Jsinco/Hoarderv3/src/main/resources/info.md

 You can specify which items you want the Hoarder to pick from and if you want the Hoarder to give money to the player in exchange for the item.

-The top players at the end of each Hoarder event will be rewarded with treasures (items)!
+The top players at the end of each Hoarder event will be rewarded with treasures (items you add to a prizepool)!

 # GUIS
 There are 5 types of GUIs